mRcSchwering/prevailing-winds/prep/README.md

 Data points were regridded to a regular lat-lon grid of 0.25 degrees.
 To reduce the download sizes I only took every 3rd hour (00:00, 03:00, 06:00, ...) and exluded 20° from the poles (70°S to 70°N).
 For ocean currents I am using [ORAS5 global ocean reanalysis monthly data from 1958 to present (cds.climate.copernicus.eu)](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-oras5?tab=overview).
-It is ......
-It's horizontal resolution is also roughly 0.25 degrees in both direction.

-> last download 03.01.2024
+It provides data in a 3D ocean model with a lat-lon grid of approximately 0.25 degrees.
+It includes variables for zonal and meridional water velocity.
+However, this model only has monthly means.

 I aggregated data into certain time ranges.
 Usually, I am interested in a certain month of a year.
 Last year's data would give a very recent reading.
 Last 10 year's data would give a more robust reading.
-Currently I have:

-- each month over year 2022
+> last download 05.02.2024,
-- each month over years 2018-2022
+> v6, each month over year 2023 and over years 2019-2023

 **Winds**
 Winds are given in _u_ and _v_ vectors in m/s where _u_ describes the component blowing eastwards and _v_ describes the component blowing northwards.